Tort reform: Controversy over the impact on business

 Some supporters of tort reform posit that reforms can significantly reduce the costs of doing business, thus benefiting consumers and the public in the long run.
 Harvard Business School professor Michael E. Porter stated: "product liability is so extreme and uncertain as to retard innovation.
 The legal and regulatory climate places firms in constant jeopardy of costly and ... lengthy product suits.
 The existing approach goes beyond any reasonable need to protect consumers, as other nations have demonstrated through more pragmatic approaches."
 A commission by the American Insurance Association and co-authored by Nobel Prize winner Joseph Stiglitz to look at the effects of bankruptcies from asbestos litigation on workers in the asbestos industry; the study estimated that 52,000 jobs were lost.

 Critics of the tort reform movement dispute the claim that the current tort system has a significant impact on national or global economies.
 The Economic Policy Institute wrote that the effect on the economy of job loss resulting from lawsuits is negligible: In an April 2002 paper, the CEA (President Bush's Council of Economic Advisors) examined the economic impacts of the tort system in somewhat greater depth.
 But that paper, too, failed to demonstrate any employment effects of the tort system and made no prediction about the impact of tort law change.
 Even if we assume that asbestos liability legislation could somehow have prevented the loss of 2,500 jobs per year resulting from asbestos-related bankruptcies (by, for example, limiting compensation for non-economic damages to the victims or their survivors, or by denying awards of punitive damages), the effect on overall employment and the national unemployment rate in an economy with more than 130 million payroll jobs would have been imperceptible (a change of less than two-thousandths of 1%).

-Critics of tort reform also contend that the real purpose of the proposed changes is to shield businesses, especially large corporations, from having to pay just compensation to consumers, patients and clients for the harm incurred from fraud, negligence, medical malpractice, product liability or other legitimate tort claims.